rociomer/rociomer.github.io/_resources/2021-01-17-future-faculty-programs.md

   - postdoc fellowships
   - future-faculty-programs
 ---
-I've compiled a list of future faculty programs which might be of interest to PhD students and postdocs in fields related to computational chemistry and artificial intelligence.
-If you spot a mistake or would like me to add anything please reach out at mercadorocio137 [at] gmail [dot] com.
+Future faculty programs which might be of interest to PhD students and postdocs in STEM fields.

 | Fellowship Name | Application Deadline |  Eligibility |
 |---|---|---|---|---|---|---|---|---|